FAQS - Frequently Asked Questions

 Do I have to pay a security deposit?
 How much is it?
 How do I pay?

-Security deposits apply to private apartment rentals and only if the owners request it.
-All our private apartments specify such terms, before booking, should they apply.
+Security deposits apply to private homes offered entirely for guests use only and only if the owners request it.
+Our homes specify such terms, before booking, should they apply.

 The amount of security deposit varies from 250euro to 1000euro depending on the apartment owners request.
 The amount will be specified on the apartments general description.Security deposit is paid on arrival in addition to the balance payment due.
 It must be paid in euro cash or with a credit card, which will not be charged but scanned for authorization in case of any damage to the apartment.